Day of Deceit: Reception

 "If there was this vast and humongous conspiracy", its members had to number in the hundreds.
 Among them would have to be Lt.
 Kermit Tyler who, on the morning of 7 December, was contacted about a radar contact on an inbound flight, and told the operators to forget about it.
-One would also have to include the Navy duty officer, who was asleep when the destroyer USS Ward first tried to report a minsub contact, thereby losing over three hours' warning.
+One would also have to include the Navy duty officer, who was asleep when the destroyer USS Ward first tried to report a minisub contact, thereby losing over three hours' warning.
 It would also include the officer who ordered USAAC fighters be parked in close proximity to avoid sabotage.
 Also included would be the senior antiaircraft officers, who ordered ammunition to be locked up far from the guns.

 Furthermore, Stinnett makes numerous and contradictory claims of the number of messages originated by the Kido Butai, attributing to it messages from shore stations, Yamamoto's flagship (which was not accompanying the task force), deception measures, and traffic from before the task force even sailed.
 Moreover, he finds "not a single one" originating from the Kido Butai after it sortied 26 November.

 David Kahn commented on the book, stating that it had "basic errors of fact" and "tendentious interpretations" and was "an extraordinarily sloppy book".
 Examples include Stinett commenting on Japanese code wheels which did not exist, and misreading a date that said 15-5-41 as December 5, 1941.
 Stinnett also mistakenly believed that provoking Japan into an act of war against another nation would trigger the mutual assistance provision of the Axis Tripartite Pact.

 Historian Gordon Prange, in an earlier work, noted that a war between the U.S. and Japan was contrary to Roosevelt's desire to aid Britain in her fight against Germany, and Prime Minister Churchill's desire to avoid "another war".
 Prange, the foremost authority on the Pearl Harbor attack, characterizes the conspiracy theory as "an absurdity."
 British historian John Keegan writes that Stinnett's charges of conspiracy "defy logic", and fail to show how Roosevelt could have succeeded in bringing US Army Chief George Marshall and US Navy Chief Harold Stark into the conspiracy.
 Another British historian, Ronald Lewin, calls Stinnett's theory "moonshine."
 Military intelligence historian Roberta Wohlstetter wrote that Stinnett conflated FDR's desire for an incident which might serve as a catalyst for war against Germany, with FDR's supposed foreknowledge of such an incident provoking war with Japan.
 Presidential historian Joseph E. Persico found that FDR drafted an appeal to peace to the Emperor of Japan the night before the Pearl Harbor attack, which historian Hervie Haughler said could not be the action of someone who wished for war with Japan.